u0m5e0s9h/foodie_tour/README.md

    - Write full itinerary
 3. Output is formatted per city

-## Features
+## Instructions
+- Ask for a list of cities
+- Get today's weather for each city
-- Weather-based dining suggestion (indoor/outdoor)
+- Classify dining as indoor or outdoor
-- LLM-curated iconic dishes per city
+- Suggest 3 iconic dishes per city
+- Find top-rated restaurants for those dishes
-- Restaurant recommendations for breakfast, lunch, and dinner
+- Generate a foodie tour for breakfast, lunch, and dinner
-- Full one-day foodie itinerary per city
+- Customize the narrative based on weather and city culture

 ## Built With
 - Julep AI Dashboard (no SDK/API key used)